 On the Ground

 In November 1914, William Barker volunteered for service with the second contingent of the Canadian Expeditionary Force (CEF), 1st Regiment, Canadian Mounted Rifles.
-After a short stay at the base in Sewell, Barker and many others boarded a train east and then a boat for England.
+After a short stay at Camp Sewell, Manitoba, Barker and many others boarded a train east and then a boat for England.

 One year after joining the CEF, Barker found himself fighting in the trenches near Ypres Salient in France.
 In early 1916, he applied for a transfer from the infantry to the Royal Flying Corps (RFC).
 On 2 April 1916 he was attached to the RFC and subsequently attached to No. 4 Squadron on 7 Apr 1917.
 Promoted to temporary 2nd Lieutenant, William Barker flew his first mission as an observer with 4 Squadron in late spring before being transferred to 15 Squadron, where he would stay for a year.
 He officially qualified as an observer on 27 August 1916, and became senior observer for 15 Squadron shortly afterwards.
 Graded as pilot, July 1917 and posted to No.47 Squadron, 12 July 1917.